Real-Ascarre/TriggerBot/README.md

 Steps to be followed:
 1. Download and Install Python3 from official Website - https://www.python.org/downloads/
 2. Open Cmd and Open the path where u kept this file
-3. In the Cmd Type - "pip install -r req.txt" and hit enter
+3. In the Cmd Type - "pip install -r Req.txt" and hit enter
 4. Open Game and Open this file
 5. Whenever u want press the Keybind to activate
 NOTE - It deactivates automatically after shooting so Activate it again)